CHIGODI/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 ## Project Description

 This repository hosts solutions to the tasks from the "0x07.
-C - Even more pointers, arrays and strings" project.
-Each task comes with a detailed description of the problem, and a corresponding solution implemented in C. The tasks cover a range of topics including memory manipulation, string handling, and more.
+C - Even more pointers, arrays, and strings" project.
+Each task has a detailed description of the problem and a corresponding solution implemented in C. The tasks cover various topics including memory manipulation, string handling, etc.

 ## Learning Objectives